maginetv/exconf/README.md

 If the same configuration file name is defined in lower levels, the higher level template will be overwritten by the more specific configuration.

-Try out the configuration resolution using the CLI **templates** command.
+Try out the configuration resolution using the CLI **template** command.

 ### File name string templates